Myster-Ts-RPGs/Thellade-World/01 Campaign/01 World/03 Regions/02 Abyssal Plane/Library of Withering Glyphs.md

 ## Overview
 > [!quote]+ Regional Theme
 > *“Where sand meets stone, and roots grasp the sky.”*

 A library-city housing forbidden lore and unspoken truths.
+A repository of forbidden incantations and ever-rewriting knowledge.

 ## Geography